Samsung/tizen-docs/docs/application/dotnet/api/overview.md

 - **.NET Standard API**, which implements the .NET Base Class library, and allows you to use the well-known C# language base class libraries and features, such as collections, threading, file input/output (I/O), and Language Integrated Query (LINQ).
 - **Xamarin.Forms**, which allows you to efficiently build a user interface from standard components in C# or XAML.
 - **TizenFX API**, which allows you to access platform-specific features not covered by the generic .NET and Xamarin.Forms features, such as system information and status, battery status, sensor date, and account and connectivity services.
-  For the full specification, see the [TizenFX API Reference]( tizenfx/index.html).
+  For the full specification, see the <a href="tizenfx/index.html" target="api">TizenFX API Reference</a>.

 ## .NET Standard API